Quiver Schur algebras and q-Fock space: Introduction

-Our approach has the advantage of working with gradings instead of filtrations which are easier to handle in practice.
+We prefer working with gradings instead of filtrations, since they are easier to handle in practice.
 (A similar phenomenon appears for the classical category $\mathcal{O}$ for semi-simple complex Lie algebras, where the Jantzen filtration can also be described in terms of a grading, \cite{BGS}, \cite{Strgrad}.
-This grading is actually directly connected with the grading on the algebras $R^\nu\cong H^\nu$, see \cite{BS3} for details).
+This grading is actually directly connected with the grading on the algebras $R^\nu\cong H^\nu$ in case $e=\infty$, see \cite{BS3}, \cite{HM}).
+Again, for level $\ell=1$, the Theorem \ref{Koszul} was already known to be true, \cite{ChuangMiyachi}; an elementary argument for $e=\infty$ is given in \cite{BS2}. \\

 We should emphasize that at the moment, this approach only allows us to understand the higher-level Fock spaces which are constructed as tensor products of level $1$ Fock spaces (or their irreducible $\glehat$ constituents).
-This does not include the more elaborate higher level Fock spaces studied by Uglov \cite{Uglov}; these are categorified by category $\cO$ of certain Cherednik algebras, see e.g. \cite{ShanFock}.
-Connections between these constructions have still to be clarified.
+This does not include the twisted higher level Fock spaces studied by Uglov, \cite{Uglov}, which will require a generalization of the algebras we consider here.
+The same Fock spaces are categorified by category $\cO$ of certain Cherednik algebras, see e.g. \cite{ShanFock}, \cite{GordonLosev}.
+The action is again given by induction and restriction functors as in \cite{Wada}, but it remains to be clarified how our work fits into this framework.